otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 - **style:** style-related change, i.e., formatting a file or piece of code.
 - **test:** an automation test change, i.e., adding a new test file or updating an existing test file.

-**What is a scope?** A noun referring to functionality in your codebase, i.e., authentication.
+**What is a scope?** A noun referring to functionality in the codebase, i.e., authentication.

 You are probably wondering how I should write a message using this convention.
 A **Git** commit looks like this: